containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.rawdata.WriteRawdataRequest"></a>

 ### WriteRawdataRequest
-Represents a request for writing rawdata to database
+Represents a request for writing rawdata to database.

 | Field | Type | Label | Description |